12 May From bottom marks to getting into your first choice art school

 She’d made 3 applications in previous years, all of which were unsuccessful.

-In 2018 Rebecca made an application straight from her HND final year,.
 Then the following 2 applications prior to working with me were independent applications.

 Applying from an HND you’d think would be a straighforward route to articulate into a degree programme.
 However it depends very much on the College where you study and ultimately the quality of your work and grades.